mtumilowicz/big-data-scala-spark-batch-workshop/README.md

     * https://jaceklaskowski.gitbooks.io/mastering-spark-sql/content/spark-sql-tungsten.html

 ## preface
+* goals of this workshop:
+    * introduction to spark and its architecture of spark
+    * peek under the hood: data representation and optimizations
+    * practicing rudimentary use-cases

 ## spark
 * a unified engine designed for large-scale distributed data processing, on premises in data centers